 If the business is looking to supply countries outside of the United States such as Mexico and Canada, they will be able to do this under one unified seller account in the Seller Central dashboard.
 Vendors must establish a direct relationship with a vendor manager for their category in a specific country in order to sell in additional countries.
 If the business wants to sell on other sales channels and wants Amazon to fulfill those orders on their behalf, this can only be done with a Seller Central account.

 All in all, as you can see, each platform has its pros and cons.
 This is why brands often take a hybrid approach and work with both.
 Before a brand makes any decision as to the route taken, it's important to have a business strategy that looks at distribution, marketing and product assortment.
 It's also essential to review the business setup to ensure that they are capable of fulfilling orders on both a seller and vendor level.
 One thing to remember is that nothing stands still on Amazon.
 What may not be a feature on Seller Central now may be one in the next year.

-As the Amazon marketplace continues to evolve, I can’t wait to see what 2017 has in store.
+As the Amazon marketplace continues to evolve, I can’t wait to see what the future has in store.